Results Registry

 OutcomePending pre-registration.

 ControlNull hypothesis: heat output from CP-violating processes is fully accounted for by standard QCD momentum transfer.
-No Landauer excess.
-Null result would establish that quark-scale gate operations are reversible unitary transformations — significant finding about the scale boundary of irreversible information processing.
+A null result would establish that quark-scale gate operations are reversible unitary transformations, which is a significant finding about the scale boundary of irreversible information processing.

 Falsification ValueIf null: establishes that Landauer irreversibility begins above the quark scale, locating the classical-quantum boundary in the information processing hierarchy.
 Either result advances the map.